Make Fun Of Life!

 “Every winner has scars.” -Robert N. C. Nix (Robert Nelson Cornelius Nix, Junior (1928 - 2003))

-Continue scrolling down this website page to read the rest of the article, or click or tap on these words to read “Humor And Inspiration And Learning About Failures And Successes” Gathered By David Hugh Beaumont.
+Continue scrolling down this website page to read the rest of the article, or click or tap on these words to read Failures And Successes Gathered By David Hugh Beaumont.

 “Have patience with everything unresolved in your heart and try to love the questions themselves.
 Don’t search for the answers, which could not be given to you now, because you would not be able to live them.
 And the point is, to live everything.
 Live the questions now.
 Perhaps, then, someday far in the future, you will gradually, without even noticing it, live your way into the answer, one distant day in the future.” -Rainer Maria Rilke (René Karl Wilhelm Johann Josef Maria Rilke (1875 - 1926)): letter (16 July 1903) to Franz Xaver Kappus

 “Scars remind us of where we’ve been.
-They don’t have to dictate where we’re going.” -Author Unknown: “Criminal Minds,” Season 5, Episode 10 (9 December 2009); line spoken by character David Rossi
+They don’t have to dictate where we’re going.” -Author Unknown: “Criminal Minds,” Season 5, Episode 10 (9 December 2009); words of character David Rossi

 “It takes courage to live a life, any life.” -Erica Jong (Erica Mann Jong (born 1942))